ameygupta007/a_word-js/README.md

 # a_word-js
-NOT much just a 6 letter wordle made by ME
+Not much, just a 6 letter wordle made by ME Inspiration from original wordle obviously

-Inspiration from original wordle obviously
+currently hosted online at https://a_word.netlify.app